OpenSSL alternatives and similar libraries

 After obtaining the Source, have a look at the [INSTALL](INSTALL.md) file for detailed instructions about building and installing OpenSSL.
 For some platforms, the installation instructions are amended by a platform specific document.

-Specific notes on upgrading to OpenSSL 3.0 from previous versions, as well as known issues are available on the OpenSSL wiki.
+Specific notes on upgrading to OpenSSL 3.0 from previous versions can be found in the migration_guide(7ossl) manual page.

 Documentation